 Kimchi seems intimidating but really it’s not so hard and pretty low maintenance.
 It’s great way to use all of the ramps and extend the flavour.

-If you do not have a chef, and therefore a torch, at home you can do this by putting the plants under the broiler.
+If you do not have a a torch at home you can do this by putting the plants under the broiler.

-This may be one of my favourite recipes and one we continue to serve at Loka.
+This may be one of my favourite recipes.
 I call it nature’s onion ring.
-Guests rave about this simple beer batter mix with the ramp kimchi mayo.
+People rave about this simple beer batter mix with the ramp kimchi mayo.
 It’s so simple to make and so decadent.
 You can make this recipe with fresh or pickled ramps.

 If you love foraged recipes also check out: